lookbook-hq/lookbook/README.md

 The [demo app repo](https://github.com/allmarkedup/lookbook-demo) contains instructions on how to get it up and running.

 ## Installing

-> ⚠️ **Please note:** Lookbook is still in the early stages of development and has not yet been well tested across a wide range of Rails/ViewComponent versions and setups.
-If you run into any problems please [open an issue](issues) with as much detail as possible.
-Thanks! ⚠️

 ### 1. Add as a dependency